jax0m/robot-frank/docs/pcb/adeept_robot_hat_v31.md

 - **v3.1 (2025‑12‑XX)** – Centralised all pin, bus, and address definitions in `src/hardware/config.yaml`; updated documentation to reference the YAML file.
 - **v3.0 (2024‑08‑15)** – Updated motor‑driver interfacing notes.

+## General Notes

+2025-12-21 - After fighting with it for a while I did eventually figure out that A: I needed a different library to deal with the WS2812 on Raspberry Pi 5, and B: The normal instructions have you hook up a series of LED strips daisy-chained into a terminal on the board, there are 2 LEDs before this board (onboard) which are controllable and then the 12 LEDs in the kit strips.
+This means that the channel has 14 LEDs from the kit.
+Have not tested the other channels to see if they are on different device registers, however the built in SPI LEDs are Bus 0 Dev 0.